stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-The mixin will automatically get the styled component's props passed to it, meaning that you can easily create a mixin that accesses those props:
+The mixin will automatically get the styled component's props passed to it.
+This means you can create a mixin that accesses those props:

 ```ts
 type Props = { someProp: string };